• Product Introduction

 Note: The fePort parameter must match Gatsby's running port to ensure cross-domain authentication works properly.

-We have completed the configuration of the WordPress + WooCommerce content management system, obtained the frontend template, and verified the local environment.
-Next, we only need to deploy code to EdgeOne Pages, and your website can officially go live.
+We have now completed the configuration of the WordPress + WooCommerce content management system, obtained the frontend template, and verified the local environment.
+Next, we only need to deploy the code to EdgeOne Makers to make your website officially live.

 1. Publishing Code to Git